-The course includes an industry internship, an orientation camp in the first semester of classes in first year, and a conference in final year.
+The course includes an industry or community mini-internship, an orientation camp before the start of classes in the first semester of first year, and a student-organised conference in the final year of study.
 A Global Experience option is also available in the second year.

 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.